JackieKuo/doubanmovie/README.md

 # doubanmovie
-A simple web app base on douban movie API
+A simple web app base on Vuejs and douban movie API